iniqua/plecost/README.md

 What's new?
 -----------

+### Plecost 3.1.1

+- Updated CVE database & Wordpress plugin list.
+- Fixed CVE & Wordpress plugins updater.
+- Performance tips
+- Open Issues

+You can read entire list in `<CHANGELOG> https://github.com/iniqua/plecost/blob/develop/CHANGELOG.md`_ file.

+### Plecost 3.0.0

-This Plecost 3 version, add a lot of new features and fixes, like:
+This Plecost 3.0.0 version, add a lot of new features and fixes, like:

 - Fixed a lot of bugs.
 - New engine: without threads or any dependencies, but run more faster.
 We'll used python 3 asyncio and non-blocking connections.
 Also consume less memory.
 Incredible, right? :)